Gabriel-Dee/SustainCo/README.md

 ### `npm install`
 This is to install the neccesarry dependencies for the Application

+### `npm i @react-google-maps/api`
+This is to install the google maps api dependencies

+### `npm i @reach/combobox`
+This is to install the combobox dependencies

 ### `npm i react-router-dom`
+This is to install the routing dependencies

+### `npm i use-places-autocomplete`
-This is to install the typical dependencies
+This is to install the place locating dependencies

 ### `npm start`